Last Updated on January 10, 2023

 Introduction to Raising Pigs

-I have written this guide using a Q&A style to hopefully answer each individual question about raising pigs that you might have.
+I have written this guide using a Q&A style.
+This is to hopefully answer each individual question about raising pigs that you might have.

 You’ll also see that under each answer I link to other articles I have written that cover certain topics more in-depth.
 Feel free to read those posts to learn more and then come back here to continue on.